 Take an objective look at the financial behavior of those with whom you spend the most time.
 What do they do with their money?
 What do they say about money?
 How do they feel about saving and investing for the future?

-Even more importantly than how your friends spend money is how they view saving and investing.
+Even more important than how your friends spend money is how they view saving and investing.
 If they believe in living for the moment and don’t think about or plan for their financial future, they’re not going to understand when you discuss your financial plans, and they certainly won’t offer valuable advice and encouragement.
-In order for you to achieve your dreams, you need people in your life who understand and share your vision and support and encourage you.
+For you to achieve your dreams, you need people in your life who understand and share your vision and support and encourage you.

 Find financial camaraderie